shinjaehyeok/SGLRT_paper/README.md

 ## How to reproduce all plots and simulation results in SRR’20.

 To reproduce plots, you need to install `latex2exp` package which parses and converts LaTeX math formulas to R’s plotmath expressions.
-It is is not installed, you can run the following command to install is.
+If is is not yet installed, you can run the following command to install is.

 ``` r
 install.packages("latex2exp")